s0/tree.py/README.md

     ./.git/refs/heads
     ./.git/refs/heads/master

+And piped into tree.py...

+    > find . | grep head | tree

-And piped into tree.py, it display like so:
+... it display like so:

     .
     └── .git